-One of the “most wanted” Islamic extremists who is suspected of participating in the gun attack on a bus convoy of Coptic Christian pilgrims in May 2017 has been captured by Libyan security forces, the BBC reports.
+One of the “most wanted” Islamic extremists suspected of participation in the gun attack on a bus convoy of Coptic Christian pilgrims in May 2017 has been captured by Libyan security forces, the BBC reports.
 The attack killed 28 people, including two children.
 Twenty-five others were injured.

-Libya said Ashwary would be extradited to Egyptian authorities after investigations.
+Libya said Ashwary would be extradited to Egypt following questioning.

-Meanwhile, Libya also has captured a suspected perpetrator of the beheading of 20 Egyptian Copts and one Ghanaian Christian in Libya in 2015, Almashhadalaraby news site reports.
+Meanwhile, Libya has also captured a suspected perpetrator in the beheading of 20 Egyptian Copts and one Ghanaian Christian in Libya in 2015, Almashhadalaraby reports.

-Abdulrahman Ali Aglio had photographed the victims just before their assassination.
+Abdulrahman Ali Aglio reportedly photographed the victims just before their assassination.
 The image circulated widely in the media.